Istiyaq1/uber-data-engineering-project/README.md

 The data transformation logic was developed and tested using a Jupyter Notebook before being implemented in the Mage AI ETL pipeline.

+---

+## 📒 Data Transformation Notebook

+The data transformation logic was developed and tested using a Jupyter Notebook before being implemented in the Mage AI ETL pipeline.

 ### Key Transformations

 - Converted raw Uber trip data into analytics-ready format